Guidance for Parish & Town Councils

 Green spaces

 Partner up on the management of your green spaces.
 Local Environment Groups can be a gold mine of knowledge and ideas.
 They will likely have some really good suggestions on how to enhance your land for wildlife and people, or even be able to offer volunteers to help carry out management.
 If you're unsure about any management or project ideas, or are unsure how to create your vision, we can help.
-Just contact our community ecology programme by emailing Charlotte and we can offer habitat management advice.
+Just contact our community ecology programme by emailing Rachel and we can offer habitat management advice.

 Fund Projects